 But if you are using the printable template above, it does mention taking the child’s tooth, so be careful not to send a mixed message you’ll have to explain away later.

 Being the Tooth Fairy is not for the faint of heart, let me tell you.
 Sneaking into a child’s room whose radar is on high alert for the sound of beating wings makes stepping on a toy more dangerous than ever before.

-And once you go in for the switch, it feels a lot like diffusing a bomb.
-At least that’s how I think I would feel if I were faced with the choice of blue wire or red wire.
+And once you go in for the switch under the pillow, it feels a lot like diffusing a bomb.
+At least that’s how I think it would feel if I were faced with the choice of blue wire or red wire.

 - Keep the tooth in a Ziploc bag.
 This makes for easier grabbing, because a child’s tooth can be impossible to find under a large pillow.

 - SET AN ALARM!
 I can’t tell you how many times this has saved my forgetful self!

-- If you are caught making the switch in the morning, with money in your hand, say you found it on the edge of the bed and “Look! the Tooth Fairy even let you keep your tooth!”
+- If you are caught making the switch in the morning, hold up the money in your hand saying you found it on the edge of the bed and “Look! the Tooth Fairy even let you keep your tooth!”
 (Yes, this really works.
 Yes, I know I’m a sorry excuse for a magical being.)

 - If you are caught making the switch at night, just confirm you are checking to make sure the tooth is still there.
-They’ll thank you and go back to bed.
+They’ll thank you for your thoughtfulness and go back to bed.